williampayne23/Choices-Frontend/README.md

 # Choices-Frontend
-A frontend for a django REST webapp
+A frontend for a django REST webapp!